SpoonX/aurelia-orm/src/component/README.md

 # Components
-Aurelia-orm comes bundled with some (at the time of writing just one) components to simplify working with entity data.
+Aurelia-orm comes bundled with some components to simplify working with entity data.

 ## association-select
 > The `<association-select />` component composes a `<select />` element, of which the options have been populated from an endpoint.